Traffic-busting plan so children can get to this school more easily

 The new shared route within Gauntlett Park will connect Copse Close and Crookhorn Lane, providing a safe, non-motorised path for students travelling to Morelands Primary School.

-The project, funded by Hamshire County Council’s community infrastructure levy, Havant Borough Council, the Safer Routes to School fund, and developer contributions, will have a total cost of £183,000.
+The project, funded by Hampshire County Council’s community infrastructure levy, Havant Borough Council, the Safer Routes to School fund, and developer contributions, will have a total cost of £183,000.

 The council’s main goal is to provide transport alternatives and reduce car reliance, improving access for students at Morelands Primary School and the surrounding communities.